gadget-inc/dateilager/Readme.md

 ### Build

-This is meant for local development, it will **delete existing services and pods**.
+This is meant for local development, it will reset the `dateilager` namespace.

 ```bash
 $ make k8s